DeepBlueRobotics/training/docs/other/contributing.md

 ## Installing Software

 ### Python 3
-If you do not have Python installed, download it from the official website and follow its install instructions: <https://www.python.org/downloads/>
+If you do not have Python installed, download it from the official website and follow its install instructions: <https://www.python.org/downloads/>.
+Make sure the check box named "Add Python to PATH" is checked.

 ### Source Code
 The training material source code is located at <https://github.com/DeepBlueRobotics/training>.
 Clone this repo and navigate to it.

 ### Python Dependencies
 This site uses the MkDocs Python package to convert Markdown files to a website, and a few more packages to provide additional functionality and theming.
-You can install all the necessary dependencies by runnin `pip install -r requirements.txt` while in the root directory of this repo.
+You can install all the necessary dependencies by running `pip install -r requirements.txt` while in the root directory of this repo.

 ## Development Workflow
 To develop locally, run `mkdocs serve` in the root directory of this project.
 This will generate a local website from the code and autorefresh whenever changes are made.